Tour de France (2025) -9

 We arrived at Campground Marias in the early afternoon.
 It was a tiny, well-maintained place, with only 17 camping (tent or caravan) spots, trimmed hedges offering some privacy, and a well-stocked lake.

 Once we had set up our tent and stored our gear we were left with not much to do.
 We really were in the middle of nowhere.
 I saw in the distance the village of Riel-les-Eaux and suggested that we walk there.
 So many times I’ve rolled through these tiny, sparsely populated hamlets but rarely have I stopped.
+This was the perfect opportunity – and a good use of our time.

-With not much to see, we returned, taking a farmer’s track through the fields and along the hillside.
-It was a much nicer route.
-When we got back to the campground we had a bite to eat, but it was still early so we took a long walk around the lake and listened to the frogs and the birds.
+When we got back to the campground we had a bite to eat (leftovers from yesterday’s dinner sandwiches), but it was still early.
+Afterwards, we took a long walk around the lake and listened to the frogs and the birds.
 I was especially taken with the Bluethroat – it has an amazing song!

 That night was quiet – once our RV neighbors stopped watching the television inside their camper.
 A light rain fell overnight, and I had a good night’s sleep.
+Camping had gotten so much better for me since that first night on the coast.

 Day 10